Defence and Related Security Capacity Building Initiative

 - The Initiative builds on NATO’s extensive track record and expertise in advising, assisting, training and mentoring countries that require defence and related security capacity building support.
 It uses NATO’s unique defence expertise to provide and coordinate practical specialised support.

-- Good progress continues on the DCB packages for Georgia, Iraq, Jordan and the Republic of Moldova.
+- Good progress continues on the DCB packages for Georgia, Iraq, Jordan, the Republic of Moldova and Tunisia.